 - Salt and pepper to taste

 - Light soy sauce – 4 tbsp

 - Red chillies – 2 – 3

 - Chopped spring onion greens – 1 tbsp

 - First make the dough.
 In a large bowl mix the flour and salt.
 Now add boiling water gradually and start mixing it using a wooden spoon.

 - When the dough becomes cool enough to handle, start kneading it with hand.
 Add some dry flour if it gets sticky and continue kneading until it becomes soft.

 - Cover it with a damp kitchen towel and keep it aside for 30 minutes.

 - Next prepare the filling.
 Add chicken mince, chopped carrots, chopped leeks, minced garlic and chopped green onion in a large bowl and mix them together with a light hand.
 Season with soy sauce, salt and black pepper to taste.
 Mix well.

-- Now let’s stuff the dim sum.
+- Now let’s stuff the chicken dim sum.
 Take about a tablespoon of the chicken filling and place the filling in the center of the disc.
 Now shape the dim sum by squeezing the sides of dough disc.

-- While the dim sums are steaming, make the dipping sauce by mixing the light soy sauce, spring greens, finely chopped red chilles and sesame oil.
+- While the chicken dim sums are steaming, make the dipping sauce by mixing the light soy sauce, spring onion greens, finely chopped red chilles and sesame oil.
 Whisk them thoroughly and reserve until serving.